dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Recommendation-MovieRecommender/README.md

 This is an end-end sample on how you can enhance your existing ASP.NET apps with recommendations.

-The sample takes insipiration from the popular Netflix application.
-Even though this sample focuses on movie recommendations, learnings can be easily applied to any style of product recommendations.
+The sample takes insipiration from the popular Netflix application and even though this sample focuses on movie recommendations, learnings can be easily applied to any style of product recommendations.

 ## Features
 * Wep app